boschresearch/amira_blender_rendering/Readme.md

 ## How to use it<a name="use"></a>

+0. Setup the global variable $AMIRA_BLENDER_RENDERING_ASSETS to point to the rendering directory.
+For instance, add the following line to your .bashrc or .zshrc:

+    export AMIRA_BLENDER_RENDERING_ASSETS="~/path/to/assets/directory"

 1. Via GUI - install Blender, open a python window, set system.path to include the module and asset directories and launch the desired commands.
 2. As a python package - not supported yet, TBD

 ## How to build and test it<a name="build"></a>